They share a name, but that’s where the similarities seem to end.

 The other looks a little more stylish – well, as stylish as you might expect from a plastic-heavy 1960s camera.
-It’s dominated by a giant plastic thumbwheel and a kink on the left hand side that makes the camera a little more comfortable with one hand.
+It’s dominated by a giant plastic thumbwheel and a kink on the left hand side that makes the camera a little more comfortable to hold with one hand.

 Both these cameras sport the same lens – the Lomo Triplet T-43 40/4 lens.
 And shutter speeds?
 No less than five of them (1/15 to 1/250), plus ‘B’.
 Everything you need to shoot a roll of film, and few frills to distract you.

 The fancier looking member of the pair is the Smena-8, the rectangular version is the Smena 8M.
-Both of them were made by Leningradskoye Optiko-Mekhanicheskoye Obyedinenie (Lomo), the Leningrad-based camera and lens maker which built a vast array of models during Soviet times.
+Both of them were made by Leningradskoye Optiko-Mekhanicheskoye Obyedinenie (Lomo), the Leningrad-based camera and lens maker which built a vast array of cameras during Soviet times.
 The Smena-8 was made from 1963 until 1971; the Smena 8M from 1970 all the way up to 1995, long after the Soviet Union itself had fallen apart.

-“For every Trip 35 produced, four of these Smenas rolled off the production lines”
+For every Trip 35 produced, four of these Smenas rolled off the production lines

 As the Lomography craze started in the early 1990s, the Smena 8M especially enjoyed a new audience, one that made the most out of the camera’s simple charms.
 After all, there were plenty to go around.
 No junk shop, market stall or antiques store east of Berlin was complete without a scattering of Smenas in their black vinyl cases, usually going for pocket change.

-(Note: The Smena 8M in the picture at the top of the post is one of a new batch made by Lomo in the early 2000s – the original production did not feature any cameras with a blue faceplate – thanks to Vladislav Kern for this extra info.)
+(Note: The Smena 8M in the picture at the top of the post is one of a new batch made by Lomo in the early 2000s – the original production did not feature any cameras with a blue faceplate.
+Thanks to Vladislav Kern for this extra info.)